OISTE/repository/OWGTMCPS.md

 ## 5.1  Physical controls

-This section describes the physical controls on facilities housing OGTM components.
+This section describes the physical controls on facilities housing OWGTM components.

 ### 5.1.1  Site location and construction

-The OGTM information systems are located in Secure Datacenters providing adequate security levels and under surveillance 24 hours a day, 7 days a week.
+The OWGTM information systems are located in Secure Datacenters providing adequate security levels and under surveillance 24 hours a day, 7 days a week.
 These Datacenters are built in such a manner that relevant critical physical risks are managed.

 ### 5.1.2  Physical access

-The OGTM Secure Datacenter implements diverse nested security perimeters.
+The OWGTM Secure Datacenter implements diverse nested security perimeters.
 The access from an outer to an inner perimeter requires different security and authorization controls.
 Among these controls, biometric door access, video surveillance and intrusion detection systems are implemented.

 ### 5.1.3  Power and air conditioning

-The OGTM Secure Datacenter implements power and air conditioning systems sufficiently dimensioned to accommodate the operating needs.
+The OWGTM Secure Datacenter implements power and air conditioning systems sufficiently dimensioned to accommodate the operating needs.

 ### 5.1.4  Water exposures